arctarus44/canopsis/sources/python/schema/doc/fr__migration.rst

 To proceed we use a :ref:`FR::Schema <FR__Schema_Transformation_Schema>` to transform data from a :ref:`FR::Storage <FR__Storage>` to another.

-The :ref:`FR::Schema <FR__Data_Schema>` will be validate data to migrate and API will apply transformation to pass data from a version to another.
+The :ref:`FR::Schema <FR__Data_Schema>` will validate data to migrate and API will apply transformation to pass data from a version to another.

 .. _FR__Migration_Data_Upgrading: